OSGeo/gdal/doc/source/user/migration_guide.rst

 From GDAL 3.13 to GDAL 3.14
 ---------------------------

+- Behavior changes:

+    * Shapefile driver: on reading, layers with LineString (resp.
+Polygon) are automatically exposed as MultiLineString (resp.
+MultiPolygon) at the layer geometry type and feature's geometry level.
+This is aimed at avoiding later issues when converting to formats that do not accept mixing single and multi-geometries.
+      GDAL < 3.14 behavior can be obtained by setting the PROMOTE_TO_MULTI open option, or the :config:`SHAPE_PROMOTE_TO_MULTI` configuration option, to NO.

 - Changes impacting C++ users:

     * All methods accepting or returning ``OGRBoolean`` (aliased to ``int``)